BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj3-Behavioral-Cloning/writeup.md

 The data was randomly shuffled before splitting it into training data (80 %) and validation data (20%).
 In total, I had (1564 * 2 flipped-images * 3 cameras) = 9384 training data points and (392 * 2 flipped-images * 3 cameras) = 2352 validation data points.

+#### 1. Preprocessing

 The data preprocessing I employed was quite simple, and consists of two steps:
 * Cropping the images from the top and from the bottom to focus on the road surface.
 This crops off the car dashboard at the bottom of the image and some scene imagery irrelevant for the NN model (trees, far away hills, etc.)
 * Normalizing the data to the range [-0.5, 0.5]

 The preprocessing is part of the NN model itself (see model.py `get_model_nvidia_arch()` lines 41--42).
 Making it a part of the model itself ensures that we have the same preprocessing used for the training/validation also available while driving in autonomous mode using the model.

+#### 3. Training

-I found the best number of epochs to be 12, as the MSE loss for training and validation monotonically decreased until epoch no. 12.
+I found the best number of training epochs to be 12, as the MSE loss for training and validation monotonically decreased until epoch no. 12.
 The loss was comparable for training and validation at the end of 12 epochs, but diverged after that.
 I used an adam optimizer, so manually training the learning rate was not necessary.

 ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ―